tneerajsingha/Electronic-Sales/README.md

-Create an interactive dashboard with trending insights for an electronic store with more than 1M entries which involves cleaning, manipulation and many more.
+Created an interactive dashboard with trending insights for an electronic store with more than 1M entries which involves cleaning, manipulation and many more.
 Used DAX functions, Excel Queries and more.